-In 2003 a man named Juan Catalan was arrested for a murder in Los Angeles.
-He repeatedly professed his innocence and asked to take a lie detector test, a request that the police denied.
-He also had an alibi: he swore that at the time of the murder he was at Dodger Stadium with his little girl, watching the Dodgers vs. the Braves, but his lawyer was unable to find him in any of the Dodger Vision or FOX footage he subpoenaed.
-However, he discovered that there was another source of crowd footage in the episode Curb Your Enthusiasm: The Car Pool Lane (2004), which had filmed at Dodger Stadium that night.
-Although Catalan did not make the final cut of the show, his lawyer was able to find him and his daughter in the outtakes, and determined from the timestamps on the tapes that Catalan could not have been the killer.
+In 2003, a man named Juan Catalan was arrested for murder in Los Angeles.
+He repeatedly professed his innocence, and asked to take a lie detector test, a request that the police denied.
+He also had an alibi.
+He swore that at the time of the murder, he was at Dodger Stadium with his little girl, watching the Dodgers vs. the Braves, but his lawyer was unable to find him in any of the Dodger Vision or FOX footage he subpoenaed.
+However, he discovered that there was another source of crowd footage: the Curb Your Enthusiasm episode Curb Your Enthusiasm: The Car Pool Lane (2004) had filmed at Dodger Stadium that night.
+Although Catalan did not make the final cut of the show, his lawyer was finally able to find him and his daughter in the outtakes, and determined from the timestamps on the tapes that Catalan could not have been the killer.
 When told that his show had released a wrongfully accused man from prison and a trial that could have led to the death penalty, Larry David commented, "I tell people that I've now done one decent thing in my life, albeit inadvertently."

-Whenever Larry inevitably finds himself lying to wife Cheryl about his latest convoluted mishap, actress Cheryl Hines is as genuinely in the dark as her character.
+Whenever Larry inevitably finds himself lying to his wife, Cheryl, about his latest convoluted mishap, Cheryl Hines is as genuinely in the dark, as her character.
 That's because she is not privy to the full script outline, only being exposed to her own scenes.

 There is no script to each episode, just a heavily detailed plot outline, which the actors all improvise.
-On average, each scene will require between 7 or 8 takes which is very high for a TV series on a tight schedule.
+On average, each scene will require between seven or eight takes, which is very high for a television series on a tight schedule.

 At the start of the first season, Jeff Garlin (Jeff Greene) was still recovering from the effects of a stroke.
 The actor contends that the demands of filming a weekly television series was instrumental in his full recovery.